MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

        # Download of all files:
        myBatch$download(i, dest = "~bgates/dev/null")

    #4.
-Get execution results (e.g. service output) for a given index row returned as an array
+Get results for a given index row returned as an array
+       # assign it to the batch results object
        exe <- batchRes$execution(i)
        singleRowDataFrame <- exc$outputParameters$output
 }